ibm-cloud-docs/vpc/vni-add-fip.md

 1. Select the **Navigation menu** ![Navigation menu icon](../icons/icon_hamburger.svg), then click **Infrastructure** ![VPC icon](../../icons/vpc.svg) > **Network** > **Virtual network interfaces**.
 1. Click the name of the virtual network interface that you want to attach a floating IP to in the Virtual network interfaces for VPC table.
 1. In the Floating IPs section, click **Attach**.
-1. In the Attach floating IP panel that appears, you can do one of the following:
+1. In the Attach floating IP panel that appears, you can choose one of the following options:
     * Reserve a new floating IP by clicking **Reserve new floating IP** and completing the requested information in the panel that appears
     * Select an existing floating IP from the Floating IP addresses menu.
 1. Click **Attach** to attach the floating IP to your virtual network interface, or click **Cancel**.